slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 **Note:** If you want to browse robot's code look here: https://github.com/slgrobotics/articubot_one

-Here we build a ROS2 package we need to run *Dragger*, *Plucky* or *Turtle* in Gazebo sim or use RViz to control them.
+Here we build a ROS2 package we need to run *Dragger*, *Plucky* or *Turtle* in Gazebo sim - or use RViz to control physical robots.

 So, on the Desktop machine: